jvc3000/dotfiles/README.md

 - `.vimrc` - Vim editor configuration
 - `.bashrc` - Custom bash configuration
 - Install scripts for automated setup

-## Contributing

-Feel free to suggest improvements or additional configurations that would be useful for development environments.

 ## License